jcbp/object-templating/README.md

 ```

 * `data`: it's an object with the data to convert (origin data source)
-* `template`: it's an object where each key is a destination path and its value is the corresponging origin path
+* `template`: it's an object where each key is a destination path and its value is the corresponging source path

+## Defining a template

 ### Attribute assignment `"."`